shiva6427/assignment2-VANGARI/README.md

 ---

 ## Quotes
-> Learn as if you will live forever, live like you will die tomorrow. — *Mahatma Gandhi*
+> "Learn as if you will live forever, live like you will die tomorrow." — *Mahatma Gandhi*

-> The pessimist sees difficulty in every opportunity.
-The optimist sees opportunity in every difficulty. — *Winston Churchill*
+> "The pessimist sees difficulty in every opportunity.
+The optimist sees opportunity in every difficulty." — *Winston Churchill*